mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 - **Room Types Popularity:**
   - **Entire home/apartment** room types are the most popular across neighborhoods followed by **Private room**.
 The gap between **Entire home/apartment** and **Private room** room types is relatively large specially in the neighborhoods where the number of listings are high.
-  -Higher average prices in these neighborhoods coupled with data that shows higher listings **Entire home/apartment** and **Private room** indicates a strong demand for more premium room types.
+  - Higher average prices in these neighborhoods coupled with data that shows higher listings **Entire home/apartment** and **Private room** indicates a strong demand for more premium room types.

 </details>